lhsazevedo/akmw/docs/basic-introduction.md

 ```

 ### 2. Name labels
 When the game was compiled back in 1986, all variable and routine names were discarded as they are not needed at runtime.
-That's why the disassembler has to gives generic names to these labels like `_LABEL_9d9_` and` _RAM_C300_`.
+That's why the disassembler has to give generic names to these labels like `_LABEL_9D9_` and` _RAM_C300_`.

 This second step is to understand what a routine does and rename the labels so they make sense.
-There are several ways to try to understand: using a emulator with an debugger, looking for online documentation or analyzing other routines called from or to this part of the code.
+There are several ways to do this: using a emulator with an debugger, looking for online documentation or analyzing other routines called from or to this part of the code.

 See the result below.